Anchal Joseph: Modeling and acting career

 Joseph has been featured in the pages of Vogue Paris and ZOOM Magazine.

 She has made appearances and had roles between 2010 and 2011 on White Collar, Gossip Girl and Royal Pains.

 She has also taken part in action to promote AIDS prevention.

 In July 2018, Joseph took part in filming for a new version Deal or No Deal, for broadcast by CNBC; she carried briefcase #22.

 After ANTM Joseph signed with photographer Manny Roman who helped her take another step into her modelling and acting career, booking her for Night Weekly Magazine, Artemis Allure Models Magazine, I AM CERA show / FUNKSHION Fashion week, Lila Nikole Show / Rock Fashion Week, Red Dress Fashion Show to benefit the American Heart Association at the Setai Hotel in South Beach as part of Funkshion Fashion Week.
 He also booked her to co-host SFL Live with Kristin Anderson.
 Roman no longer represents Joseph and has placed her with MEGA Models Miami.
 She has modeled for Sofi Swimwear.
 She has also taken part in several Miami Fashion Weeks.

 She is slated to appear in Halogen TV's "Nobel Exchange," as well as a role in director Garry Marshall's movie New Year's Eve.

-Personal life

-Joseph made headlines in early 2011 when she was spotted with well-known actor Jim Carrey.